Get a Great Fit!

-- Find a t-shirt that fits you the way a t-shirt should fit you.
+- Find a shirt that fits you the way you want a shirt that should fit you.

-- Take that t-shirt to a table or another flat surface and lay it down flat, start with the front of your shirt facing up.
+- Take your shirt to a table or another flat surface and lay it down flat, start with the front of your shirt facing up.

 Women’s Fit Guide

 These are guidelines for ensuring a correct fit for ladies products.
 We borrowed these guidelines from Augusta Sportswear because they do such a great job providing sizing specifications and a range of products for all types of bodies.
 Note that these are general guidelines for fit.
 Sometimes the cut or fabric of a garment will not fit within these guidelines.
 For example, sports bras will measure up to 1” smaller in chest and the Ladies Splash Jersey measures as fitted in the chest but the body of the garment is a loose fit.
 You should always refer to the manufacturer’s specifications for the specific product you are purchasing.

 Loose fit: Relaxed fit with the generous amount of ease throughout; measures 3” – 6” over body measurement at chest.
 Loose fit tops drape over the body and allow for full range of motion without restrictions.